 This blog post will discuss how to troubleshoot access issues to shared folders using Sysinternals tools, based on a real-life case study.

 The Case Study:

-In Symantec Backup Exec, I wanted to add a new storage device as a share.
-The shared folder was created in a Synology NAS, with domaine administrator rights including my username.
-But I got the following error: “The path seems to be invalide.
-Check the server and the paths names”.
+In a specific scenario involving Symantec Backup Exec, the goal was to add a new storage device as a share.
+A shared folder was created on a Synology NAS with domain administrator rights, including the user’s username.

-The next step is to determine which user is running the BackupExecManagementService.exe process.
-To do so, I use the SysInternals’ Process Explorer tool.
+The next step involved determining which user was associated with the BackupExecManagementService.exe process.
+To accomplish this, I utilized the SysInternals’ Process Explorer tool.

 Within Process Explorer, I right-clicked on BackupExecManagementService.exe, selected “Properties,” and navigated to the Security tab.
 This provided insight into the user account associated with the process.